 As a neurotransmitter, histamine influences mood, appetite, sleep and thought.

-When elevated (called undermethylation), histamine causes depression, obsessive compulsive disorder (OCD), and perfectionism.2
+When elevated (called undermethylation), histamine causes depression, obsessive compulsive disorder (OCD), and perfectionism.
+Disordered eating typically has an undermethylated profile.
+Simple blood tests are all that’s required to determine methylation status.

-We now know there’s a biochemical reason we read our emails 12 times in a row and get really irritated when the Christmas tree leans over a 16th of an inch.
+We now know there’s a biochemical reason we read our emails 12 times in a row and get really irritated when the Christmas tree leans over one-sixteenth of an inch.
+Whether it’s drugs, alcohol, food, sex, or gambling.
+All addictions share a common theme: imbalanced biochemistry.

 When histamine is too low (called overmethylation), there is a tendency for high anxiety, panic disorder, depression, and food and chemical sensitivities.